arcane-finance-defi/aleo-rfq-amm-contracts/README.md

 ## Tokens: Transitions/Functions

-Our program uses internal tokens.For the sake of brevity, it implements only the required minumum of token-related functions.
+Our program uses internal tokens.For the sake of brevity, it implements only the required minimum of token-related functions.

 ### create_token